Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Health

 Alcohol is a major cause of ill health; it causes and contributes to a wide range of serious health problems, accidents and deaths.
 The health effects of alcohol can be acute, for example poisoning or injury; and chronic (long term), for example liver cirrhosis, cardiovascular disease or female breast cancer.
-An analysis of 67 risk factors and risk factor clusters for death and disability found that alcohol is the third leading risk factor for death and disability after smoking and obesity.1 In most cases, the relationship between alcohol and disease is 'dose-dependent' - the more alcohol consumed, the greater the risk of disease.
+An analysis of 67 risk factors and risk factor clusters for death and disability found that alcohol is one of the leading risk factors for death and disability after smoking and obesity23.
+In most cases, the relationship between alcohol and disease is 'dose-dependent' - the more alcohol consumed, the greater the risk of disease.

 Mortality and hospital admissions due to alcohol